Python Functions Tutorial

 defto declare the function and follow this up with the function name.

-- Add arguments to the function: they should be within the parentheses of the function.
+- Add parameters to the function: they should be within the parentheses of the function.
 End your line with a colon.

 - Add statements that the functions should execute.